-"See Figure 17 for the list of TCFD disclosure recommendations."
+See Figure 17 for the list of TCFD disclosure recommendations.

-60% of respondents considered 'annual revenue' to be an important characteristic to determine the application of mandatory reporting requirements of the TCFD. |p.
-49| of respondents considered "total emissions to be an important characteristic to determine the application of mandatory reporting requirements of the TCFD. [p.
-49]
+60% of respondents considered 'annual revenue' to be an important characteristic to determine the application of mandatory reporting requirements of the TCFD.

+of the TCFD.

+of respondents considered 'total emissions to be an important characteristic to determine the application of mandatory reporting requirements of respondents ranked the TCFD disclosure Governance b) as 'not difficult' to prepare and report against.

-56% of respondents considered 'total assets' to be an important characteristic to determine the application of mandatory reporting requirements of the TCFD. [p.
-49]
+56% of respondents considered 'total assets' to be an important characteristic to determine the application of mandatory reporting requirements